xiv3r/DHCP-Attack/README.md

 # About

-DHCP starvation attack which allocates all hosts of a subnet until DHCP cannot allocate ip to the clients.
+DHCP starvation attack which allocates a fake ips and mac to all subnet hosts until DHCP server cannot allocate ip to the clients.

 # Dependencies
 ```